lumigo-io/lumigo-node/README.md

 ## Configuration
 * You can turn on the debug logs by setting the environment variable `LUMIGO_DEBUG=TRUE`
 * You can prevent lumigo from sending keys that answer specific regexes by defining `LUMIGO_BLACKLIST_REGEX=["regex1", "regex2"]`.
 By default, we use the default regexes `[".*pass.*", ".*key.*", ".*secret.*", ".*credential.*", ".*passphrase.*"]`.
 All the regexes are case-insensitive.
+* Similarly, you can prevent lumigo from sending the entire headers and body of specific domains using the environment variable LUMIGO_DOMAINS_SCRUBBER=[".*secret.*"] (give it a list which is a json parsable), or by specify the list of regexes with the key domains_scrubber in the tracer's decorator.
+By default, we will use ["secretsmanager\..*\.amazonaws\.com", "ssm\..*\.amazonaws\.com", "kms\..*\.amazonaws\.com"].
 * In case of need, there is a kill switch, that stops all the interventions of lumigo immediately, without changing the code.
 Simply add an environment variable `LUMIGO_SWITCH_OFF=TRUE`.